VictoriaUsman/Multiple-Sources-DBT-Dagster/README.md

 **Intentional failures over silent bad state**
 - `weather_snapshots` raises `ValueError` if every city fetch fails — an empty pipeline run is treated as a failure, not a success.
 - `startup_cities_to_snowflake` raises `ValueError` on an empty MongoDB result rather than loading zero rows silently.
-- `s3_to_snowflake_weather` validates AWS credentials exist before building the COPY SQL.
+- `s3_to_snowflake_weather` validates AWS credentials exist before building the COPY SQL, and checks every row in the Snowflake COPY INTO result — any `LOAD_FAILED` status raises `RuntimeError` rather than being silently logged.
+- `WeatherAPIResource.fetch()` raises `RuntimeError` with the city name on timeout or connection failure, instead of hanging indefinitely or surfacing a raw `requests` exception.
+- Kafka consumer errors (`message.error() is not None`) raise `RuntimeError` immediately rather than silently skipping the message.

+**Discord failure notifications**
+A `discord_on_run_failure` sensor fires on every Dagster run failure and posts the job name, run ID, and error message to a Discord channel via webhook.
+Configured via the `DISCORD_WEBHOOK_URL` environment variable.

 **Resource cleanup**
 MongoDB clients are closed in `finally` blocks regardless of whether extraction succeeds.